Zebit Review: Buy Now and Pay Later

 Zebit sets your payment schedule according to when you are paid.
 If you are paid weekly, monthly, bi-weekly, or semi-monthly, your purchase can be paid back on those dates to make managing your budget easy.

-1. Overpriced Items
+1. Items can be pricy

 Possibly the most significant con that you need to be aware of is the fact that prices on Zebit can be higher than you could find elsewhere.
 While you might not be charged any fees, you may wind up overpaying for a product.
 Of course, the details will vary with each product, so be sure to do some research before making any significant purchases.